Health Indicator Report of Daily Fruit Consumption

 - U.S. Data: Behavioral Risk Factor Surveillance System (BRFSS), Division of Behavioral Surveillance, CDC Office of Surveillance, Epidemiology, and Laboratory Services

-DefinitionThe proportion of adults who reported consuming two or more servings of fruit daily.
+DefinitionThe proportion of adults who reported consuming fruit two or more times a day in the past month.

-NumeratorThe number of survey respondents who reported consuming two or more servings of fruit daily.
+NumeratorThe number of survey respondents who reported consuming fruit two or more times a day.

 DenominatorThe total number of survey respondents.